KGRN ETF: China Clean Tech ETF | Renewable Energy

 Page 7

-China has a model for how to successfully address environmental concerns.
+China has a model for successfully addressing environmental concerns.

 Many cities have encountered pollution during their development and have subsequently taken action to reduce it.